franky47/blog/drafts/strava-auth-cli-in-rust/strava-auth-cli-in-rust.md

 ![Strava authorization page](./strava-auth-page.png)

-Now if you click either Authorize or Cancel, you'll get an error "Unable to connect", as there is no server to listen to the redirect.
+At this point, if you click either Authorize or Cancel, you'll get an `Unable to connect` error, as there is no server to handle the redirect.

 ## Adding the server

-Spinning a web server is very easy with [Rocket](https://rocket.rs).
+Spinning a web server is made easy with [Rocket](https://rocket.rs).
+To keep things tidy, we'll implement the server in a separate file `server.rs`.

-We're going to define two routes, one for a successful redirection (which contains a code and a list of approved scopes), and one for redirection errors.
+We're going to define two routes, one for a successful redirection (which contains a code and a list of approved scopes), and one for redirection

-We'll also implement the server in a separate file `server.rs`, to keep things tidy.

-### Route definitions

-Here's what our routes will look like:
+errors:

 ```rust
 // server.rs